GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 Meaning a list length of zero, and an empty vector.
 (Since a new image has no layers.)

+### Passing or receiving a set of strings

+Formerly, you passed an integer count of strings, and a list of strings.
+Now you only pass the list.
+ScriptFu converts to/from the C type GStrv
+(which is an object knowing its own length.)
+An example is the PDB procedure file-gih-save.

+Formerly, you received an integer count of strings, and a list of strings.
+Now you only receive the list
+(and subsequently get its length using "(length list)").
+Examples are the many PDB procedures whose name ends in "-list".
+Remember that the result of a call to the PDB is a list of values, in this case the result is a list containing a list, and for example you get the list of strings like "(car (gimp-fonts-get-list ".*"))"

 ## Changes in error messages